me3zaAKAgoat/42cursus/README.md

 ## **Memory (RAM)**

-- the RAM is a piece of hardware that stores data for it's uptime, the data is stored in slots of 1 byte and each slot has it's own address.
+- the RAM is a hardware component that stores data during its uptime and then loses it when turned off, the data is stored in slots of 1 byte and each slot has its own address.
-- Addresses are conventionally represented in hexadecimal, the 0x in addresses is but a prefix that indicates the base that represents the slot.
+- Addresses are conventionally represented in hexadecimal, the 0x is but a prefix that indicates the base of representation.
-- The RAM makes data available for the CPU operations on demand.
+- The RAM provides data for CPU operations on demand.
-- the OS partitions the RAM into Pages, these Pages are chunks of 4k Bytes.
+- the OS partitions the RAM into chunks of 4k Bytes called pages.
-- A program is either allowed to acess an entire page or none of it.
+- A program is either allowed to access an entire page or none of it.
-- A CPU cache is a small part of memory within the CPU that it uses so it dosen't have to keep asking the RAM for everything.
+- A CPU cache is a small part of memory within the CPU that is used to provide data to operations faster than demanding it from the RAM.
   - when the CPU wants to read from a certain address, it checks if it's in the cache first.
   - the cache stores in chunks of 64 bytes called _cache lines_.
-- the memory we interact with as programmers is usually virtual memory, meaning that the addresses read are not actual RAM addresses.
+- the memory we interact with as programmers is usually virtual memory, meaning that the addresses read are not actual physical RAM addresses.

 - **Endianness** refers the the order bytes are stored in memory.
 A big-endian system stores the most significant byte of a word at the smallest memory address and the least significant byte at the largest.
 A little-endian system, in contrast, stores the least-significant byte at the smallest address.
   [Endianness Wiki artice](https://en.wikipedia.org/wiki/Endianness)